arunimshukla/Best-DeFi-Security-Practices/README.md

 - [Compound Finance](https://compound.finance/docs/security#formal-verification)

-MakerDAO, a lending protocol on the Ethereum blockchain, with its stablecoin DAI, holds a top-performing position with multiple security audits.
+MakerDAO, a lending protocol on the Ethereum blockchain, with its stablecoin DAI, holds a top-performing position with multiple security practices.

 - [MakerDAO](https://makerdao.com)